We Are Dedicated to Our Communities

 Every year, IAA branches across the country join the fight against childhood cancer by setting up lemonade stands and donating the proceeds to ALSF.
-This annual tradition has raised hundreds of thousands of dollars for the organization, including more than $142,000 in 2014 alone, making IAA a top 100 fundraiser.
-Watch for the stands this summer, and join IAA and ALSF as we make a difference in the lives of children and families affected by cancer.
+This annual tradition has raised over $500,000 to date, making us a top 100 fundraiser.

 IAA’s ongoing support for the autism program at Massachusetts General Hospital includes sponsoring the annual spring gala and participating in the Aspire Internship Program, which helps adults with developmental disabilities succeed at work.
 IAA Manchester hosted the company’s first intern, whose positive impact at the branch you can see in the video below.

 IAA urges its team members to get on their feet for this annual event and support the American Heart Association’s mission to build healthier lives free of cardiovascular diseases and stroke.
 The company’s efforts in 2015 raised more than $80,000 for the organization, whose board of directors for the Chicago Chapter includes IAA Vice President of Human Resources Rita Figi.